piersrueb/zipme/readme.md

 ## zipme

-Shell script for zipping all folders within a directory.
+Script for zipping all folders within a directory.
 Place the zipme file within the bin directory on your machine.

 ```
 /usr/local/bin